scp756-221/course-site/docs/a6/page.md

 ## Step 4: Compare with a different architecture

-As a final step, we will gather timings from an instance running a different CPU architecture, the [AArch64 architecture](https://en.wikipedia.org/wiki/AArch64), more commonly referred to by the shorter "ARM64" or even just "ARM".
+As a final step, we will gather timings from an instance running a completely different CPU architecture.
+Up to now, you have been using an "Intel x86" processor.
+You will now switch to an "ARM" processor or more accurately an [AArch64](https://en.wikipedia.org/wiki/AArch64) processor.

 ### Amazon's Graviton ARM processor and `g5g.2xlarge` instance